Saint-Mathieu-du-Parc

-Saint-Mathieu-du-Parc (/fr/) is a municipality in the Mauricie region of the province of Quebec in Canada.
+Saint-Mathieu-du-Parc (/fr/) is a municipality in the Mauricie region of the province of Quebec, Canada.
 Prior to March 28, 1998, it was known simply as Saint-Mathieu.

-It is home to the Mokotakan Museum, showcasing the First Nations of Quebec.
+It is home to the Mokotakan Museum, showcasing the First Nations of Quebec, as well as Bicolline (a large LARP venue).
+It is also one of the main access points to La Mauricie National Park.